jiaweizhong66/Ufit/README.md

 # Ufit

+Breif overview:

-Ufit is a app coded with React JS.
-It records the total calories based on users' daily intake.
+Ufit is a useful app to record the total calories based on users' daily intake!